mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

 1. what to do in case of collision? linkedlist vs balanced tree (threshold)
 1. thread safe vs not thread safe
 1. immutable or mutable?
+1. thread safe or not? what kind of thread safe?